white-lab/protocols/mass_spec/Proteomics_Workflow.md

 2. Add 40 μL DTT solution to lysate.
     * Final concentration should be 10 mM DTT.
 3. Vortex lysate.
-4. Incubate in 56 °C water bath for 1 hour.
+4. Incubate in 56°C water bath for 1 hour.
 5. Add 300 μL IAA solution to lysate.
     * Final concentration should be 55 mM IAA,
 6. Wrap tube to block UV light from degrading IAA.